 3. Source and interval of the current fuel price

 When a surcharge uses these factors, it clarifies the billing and protects all parties involved.
-For example, if the base fuel cost was $2.00 and the current fuel cost is $3.00, you know you need to charge an extra $1 for each gallon of fuel you buy while hauling the load.
+For example, the base fuel cost was $2.00 and the current fuel cost is $3.00.
+In this case, you need to charge an extra $1 for each gallon of fuel you buy while hauling the load.
 Since your load rates are per mile, you need to calculate the fuel surcharge per mile, too.
 This is where knowing your fuel mileage comes in.